Spomky-Labs/jose-bundle/Resources/doc/config/keys.md

 Keys
 ====

+The following example will show you how to load a key depending on the source of the data.
+For all keys, we recommend you to set, besides the required data, additional data such as the key ID (`kid`) and the usage (`use`).

 # From Values

-The following example shows you how to load a key using its values.
+With this key type, the JWK is created using values you directly set.

 ```yml
 jose: